wso2-attic/ballerina-integrator/README.md

 Now you can build Ballerina executable archives (.balx) of the services that we developed above, using following commands.
 This will also create the corresponding Docker images using the Docker annotations that you have configured above.
 Navigate to backend-for-frontend/guide and run the following command.

+- Now navigate to messaging-with-activemq/guide, and execute the following command to build a Ballerina executable archive (.balx) of the services that you developed:
+> **NOTE**: This also creates the corresponding Docker image using the Docker annotations that you have configured.

 ```
    $ballerina build appointment_mgt